ctf0/ghosttext-vscode/README.md

 - Set a default file language
 - fix clearing the browser text when editor is closed
+- close the connection when editor tab is closed
 - status bar icon for quick enable